Skip to content

 Overview

-We’re huge fans of Hotel Ranga, a distinctive property about a 90 minute drive from Reykjavik.
-Hotel Ranga has become a favourite with our clients too, this cosy riverside lodge offering four-star comfort and fine dining in the volcanic heart of rural Iceland.
-There’s nowhere better for northern lights viewing – Ranga even has its own star-gazing observatory – while our summer at this outstanding property promises long, indulgent days under the golden glow of the midnight sun as well as some fabulous culinary treats.
+We’re huge fans of Hotel Ranga, a characterful property about a 90 minute drive from Reykjavik.
+Ranga has become a favourite with our clients too.
+A cosy riverside lodge offering four-star comfort and fine dining in the volcanic heart of rural Iceland, there’s nowhere better for northern lights viewing – Ranga even has its own star-gazing observatory.
+Summer at this outstanding property promises long, indulgent days under the golden glow of the midnight sun as well as some fabulous culinary treats.

 Summer or winter, you are also perfectly located at Ranga for exploring many of Iceland’s most famous natural wonders – including the tectonic triple-whammy of the Golden Circle and the waterfalls, glaciers and black-sand beaches of the South Coast.

-Our special partnership with Hotel Ranga has led to us developing a delectable selection of year round holidays.
+Our special partnership with Hotel Ranga has led to us developing a comprehensive selection of year-round holidays.
 The moment you arrive you’ll receive a warm welcome from the hotel’s staff.
-Ranga has 52 stylish rooms, including eight sumptuous junior and master suites themed on the continents, a traditional Icelandic Suite and a Royal Suite – some featured in our Gallery of images below.
+Ranga has 52 stylish rooms, including eight sumptuous junior and master suites themed on the continents, a traditional Icelandic Suite and a Royal Suite – some featured in our Gallery below.

 • 52 Guestrooms